or -- presenting evidence of things that I do in my spare time

 At that time, I was 23 years old and single.
 I had enlisted in the Air Force in December 1970, a time when I was about to be drafted.
 Back then, a new airman's specialty field was determined somewhat by aptitude test scores, but basically it was still the luck of the draw.
-Although I had enlisted with the understanding that I would be assigned to a some kind of an electronics specialty, I knew that there was no guarantee that I wouldn't, instead be assigned to job that was tantamount to being a target for VC snipers at the perimeter of a remote air field somewhere in the jungles of Vietnam.
-Therefore, I felt very fortunate when, near the end of Basic Training, I received orders assigning me to a specialty field that not only did not require me to kill anyone or to be shot at, but also offered me the opportunity to acquire a marketable skill and that provided me with the opportunity to travel to some interesting places.
+Although I had enlisted with the understanding that I would be assigned to a some kind of an electronics specialty, I knew that there was no guarantee that I wouldn't instead be assigned to something that I would find to be much less favorable.
+Therefore, I felt very fortunate when, near the end of Basic Training, I received orders assigning me to a specialty field in which I not only was unlikely to be in harm's way, but also one that offered me the opportunity to acquire a marketable skill and that provided me with the opportunity to travel to some interesting places.
 At the top of my wish list of interesting places to visit, was Japan.

 By late 1974, I was really enjoying my tour in Japan, but with the end of my tour being only a few months away, I was planning for my next assignment.
 It was at that time that Ritsuko and I met.
 It didn't take long for me to realize that she was my soul mate and the love of my life, therefore we began to make plans to marry, which we did in April 1975.
 I had been scheduled to rotate back to the continental US that next June, therefore in order for us to have some stability in our first years together, I extended my tour in Japan, eventually staying there for a total of five years.